erics2000/NBA_Statistics/README.md

 - `Processed_Dataset/`: Contains processed data used by the web application.
 The data has undergone normalization to ensure consistency and efficiency.
 - `src/`: The main folder for the web application code, containing backend and frontend components.
 - `server/`: Backend implementation using Express.js to handle API requests.
-- `client/`: Frontend implementation using React, Material UI, and Recharts for building dynamic visualizations and interactions.

 ## Datasets Used
 The application uses five main datasets from the NBA: